 Everything you feel translates to a certain process in the body.
-This holistic approach is very popular in traditional Chinese medicine (TCM), which gave us the first organs and emotions chart.
+This holistic approach is very popular in traditional Chinese medicine (TCM), which provided the first organs and emotions chart.

-While the traditional organs and emotions chart is now thousands of years old, many of today’s researchers have proven that certain parts of your body are connected to your emotions.
+While the traditional chart is now thousands of years old, many of today’s researchers have proven that certain parts of your body are connected to your emotions.

 According to traditional medical systems, grief and sadness are felt in the lungs, skin, and large intestine.

 Sadness depletes your body of energy and can cause chest pain, tightness, and shortness of breath.
 In TCM, the lungs are in charge of controlling your pores, which is why skin issues like dryness and sensitivity can be the result of lung problems.

 But positive emotions, like pride and courage, are also felt in the lungs.

 These organs are the first to respond to fear.
 Once you feel it, your fight or flight response is triggered and adrenaline floods your body.

 The adrenal glands are responsible for dealing with this physiological response.
 And have you ever felt like you’re going to empty your bladder when in a state of severe fear?
 This is because fear relaxes the bladder.